The Garden, a fertile ground for the seed of fateweaving

 The whole day I walked around, cringed, and tried to avoid every interaction with her.
 I didn’t want to bother her by dumping all my internal tensions onto her.

 I talked to my commitment buddy and told him I couldn’t do it, that I was way too serious for the playful vibe.
 But he gave me very simple advice: “Just make it playful.”
+Usually that kind of bland advice would have left me frustrated, but this person was the embodiment of playfulness himself, so I took it.

-So I put on a cowboy outfit with a hat, a lasso, and a few knives around my hip.
+I put on a cowboy outfit with a hat, a lasso, and a few knives around my hip.
 Then I started walking around the Garden playfully, trying to catch people with my lasso.
 I quickly found out that it was really difficult to catch someone, even when they were stationary.
-I tried again and again I think out of ten tries I only got one hit.
+I tried again and again, I think out of ten tries I only got one hit.

 Then suddenly she entered the scene.
 She was dressed in a black dress with little Mickey Mouse ears and had a sword by her side.
 I of course immediately fell blindly in love and challenged her to a marriage with knife and lasso in hand.
 Funnily enough she was the one proposing that if I managed to catch her with my lasso, she would marry me.